ebarr10/ask-sophia/README.md

 - Automatically suggests answers based on past Slack conversations
 - Helps reduce repeated questions
 - Integrates seamlessly with Slack using the [Bolt.js](https://slack.dev/bolt-js) framework
-- Can be extended with custom logic or AI integrations (e.g. OpenAI API)
+- Can be extended with custom logic or AI integrations (e.g. OpenAI API, Gemini, etc)

 ---